platform9/presales-ext/openstack-v2/on-prem.md

 additionalDuFqdns: foo-region1.bar.io foo-region2.bar.io
 duRegion: Infra Region1 Region2
 ```
+> [!WARNING]
+> The URL domain should be same for both `duFqdn` and `additionalDuFqdns` i.e. in example `bar.io` as domain is present for the provided `additionalDuFqdns` values.
+> Providing `duFqdn` as `foo.bar.io` and `additionalDuFqdns` as `bar-region1.foo.io` is NOT supported.
+>
+> Also at this point, adding new regions at a later stage is NOT supported.
+So ensure you configure all required regions before executing next steps.

-* Also add below parameters in `/opt/pf9/airctl/conf/nodelet-bootstrap-config.yaml` file.
+* For multi-master cluster configuration, add below parameters in `/opt/pf9/airctl/conf/nodelet-bootstrap-config.yaml` file.
+This file has configuration required to bootstrap the Kubernetes cluster.
 > [!IMPORTANT]
-> Change settings as required if interface is different.
+> Change interface name for `masterVipInterface` as per your node.
+In example we have set it as ens3.
+The `masterVipVrouterId` value can be any unique number.
 ```
 # cat /opt/pf9/airctl/conf/nodelet-bootstrap-config.yaml | grep -e masterVipEnabled -e masterVipInterface -e masterVipVrouterId
 masterVipEnabled: true
 masterVipInterface: ens3
 masterVipVrouterId: 119
 ```
+> [!NOTE]
+> In this file, the parameter `masterIp` has the value populated based on the input provided for prompt `VIP for management cluster`.
+Ensure that this VIP is different from the input provided for prompt `Enter external IP for DU`.

+---
-* [Only if required] To ensure the deployments happens with a proxy, set the required values in file `/opt/pf9/airctl/conf/helm_values/kplane.template.yml`
+#### [Only if required] To ensure the deployments happens with a proxy:
+* Set the required values in file `/opt/pf9/airctl/conf/helm_values/kplane.template.yml`

-Example:
+> Example:
 ```
 # cat /opt/pf9/airctl/conf/helm_values/kplane.template.yml | grep proxy
 https_proxy: "http://squid.platform9.horse:3128"
 http_proxy: "http://squid.platform9.horse:3128"
 no_proxy: "172.29.20.208,172.29.21.80,172.29.21.27,127.0.0.1,10.20.0.0/22,localhost,::1,.svc,.svc.cluster.local,10.21.0.0/16,10.20.0.0/16,.cluster.local,.bar.io,.default.svc"
 ```

-Also, to ensure containerd honors the proxy values so that management cluster can be created, update proxy values on all management plane nodes as shown below:
+* Also, to ensure containerd honors the proxy values so that management cluster can be created, update proxy values on all management plane nodes:
+> Example:
 ```
 # cat /etc/environment
 PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/usr/local/ssl/bin"